VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 aggregate on the event bus, all as part of a transaction.

 The only event subscriber in the reservations bounded context is the **ReservationProcessSaga**.
-Its handler subscribes to the event bus to handle specific events as shown in the following code sample from the **ReservationProcessSaga** class.
+Its router subscribes to the event bus to handle specific events as shown in the following code sample from the **ReservationProcessSaga** class.

+> **Note:* We use the term handler to refer to the classes that handle
+> commands and forward them to aggregate instances, and the term router
+> to refer to the classes that handle events and commands and forward
+> them to saga instances.

 ```Cs
 public void Handle(ReservationAccepted @event)